Field Notes · 07 May 2026 · Ground Up Guides

 Drainage Plan

-The drainage plan shows how stormwater is managed across the site — entirely separate from the sanitary sewer system.
+The drainage plan shows how stormwater is managed across the site.
 It includes storm drain inlets, pipes, detention ponds, and drainage swales.
-These two systems should never connect.
+This system is separate from sanitary sewer and should never connect to it.

 Sheet 05